surveysolutions/docs/content/headquarters/config/admin-settings/index.md

 - to select a different audio recording quality select a corresponding value from the dropdown menu.

+Selection parameter `Acceptable source(s) of location` sets acceptable source(s) of location in the Interviewer App when answering GPS location questions.
+Locations from sources that are not acceptable are refused.

+**default = Built-in GPS only (no external, no mock locations)**

+- to select a different possible source for location select a corresponding value from the dropdown menu.

 Numeric parameter `Geography question accuracy` sets the requested accuracy (in meters) for geography-type  questions with automatic and semi-automatic measurement.
 It accepts integer values from 1m to 1,000m.